Hockey Snapshot: USA Champion Belle Tire Girls 16U Coach Mike Vigilante

 The progression of Vigilante’s team physically and mentally peaked in that tournament, and in the final 10 seconds of the championship game, Vigilante could not have been happier for those girls.

-“I was on the bench and I remember telling the other coaches to watch and enjoy this moment, because you don’t get those moments very much” Vigilante said.
-“All the hard work and sacrifice that every player has done just rolled into that moment and I was just purely happier for those girls.”
+“I was on the bench and I remember telling the other coaches to watch and enjoy this moment, because you don’t get those moments very often” Vigilante said.
+“All the hard work and sacrifice that every player has done just rolled into that moment and I was just happy for those girls.”
 Similar to how there is no exact route to get to the national championship, there is also not a perfect plan in what to do in the aftermath.

 “Enjoy it, but what’s done is done” Vigilante said.
 “We’ve already been on the ice, but we will lose some players that are moving up.
 The girls learned to win and they earned it this year.”